sirabee/ERP_YouTube_Maths_Sentiments/README.md

 If using this code or methodology, please cite:

 ```
-Author (2025).
+Sirad Bihi (2025).
 Perceptions of Mathematics on YouTube:
 BERT-based Topic Modelling and Sentiment Analysis.
-MSc Thesis, University of Manchester.
+MSc Thesis, The University of Manchester.
 ```

 ## Acknowledgments